unaschneck/pydar/README.md

 * include access to lbl file attributes from command line
 * save .IMG as an array of pixel values
 * progress bars print to command line
+* test: pull up all passes that saw Ontario Lacus and colorcode with look angle
+* test: pull beam information and number of looks for each pixel

-## CITATIOn
+## CITATION
-f you use this package for your research, please cite it as
+If you use this package for your research, please cite it as